null

 Ceylon tea

-Ceylon tea is a type of black tea that is grown in the Ceylon (now known as Sri Lanka) region of India.
-It is known for its bright, crisp flavor and is often used as a base for blends like Earl Grey.
-Ceylon tea is made from the leaves of the Camellia sinensis plant and is known for its light, golden-brown color.
+Ceylon tea, a black tea variety, originates from the Ceylon region (present-day Sri Lanka) in India.
+With its vibrant, sharp flavor, it frequently serves as a base for blends such as Earl Grey.
+Ceylon tea comes from the Camellia sinensis plant and is characterized by a light, golden-brown hue.

 Yunnan Tea